ga4gh/vrs/docs/source/terms_and_model.rst

           "OPTIONAL" in this document are to be interpreted as described in `RFC 2119`_.

-.. todo:: add note about _ prefix
+.. todo:: add note about _ prefix (see https://github.com/ga4gh/vr-spec/issues/157).

 ----